randyrossi/bmc64/tools/update/GEN_UPDATE_MANIFEST.md

 that is installed) and adds it to the history.
 That is what lets a downgrade recognise the newer release's untouched files.

+Release zips from before the updater have no manifest.
+For those the Pi uses the card's copy alone: it finds the release whose files match the zip's names and sizes, confirms it with the SHA-256 of a kernel, and installs it with that release's records as the target.
+So the history must keep every release, including ones no longer on GitHub.

 ## Commands

 Run from the repository root. `--history` defaults to